The Whiting Women - Synopsis

 The son of Emeline Smart and Seth O. Whiting, William Henry Smart Whiting, married Velma Blanche Knights, the gg-granddaughter of the very same James Tuttle, patriarch and resident of Happy Hollow.

-Gladys Mable Hunt Whiting should have been vilified instead of deified and claiming that she was a Native American is an egregious example of the abhorrent behavior of her descendants.
+Gladys Mabel Hunt Whiting should have been vilified instead of deified and claiming that she was a Native American is an egregious example of the abhorrent behavior of her descendants.
 Shameful.

 Speaking of her descendants, Gladys Hunt was the matriarch of a family whose progeny were also very successful at creating the same toxic home environment.
 An environment ripe for bearing poison fruit.

-It's time to set the record straight for Gladys Mable Hunt Whiting, her ancestors and all of her descendants.
+It's time to set the record straight for Gladys Mabel Hunt Whiting, her ancestors and all of her descendants.
 The lies stop here.

 The truth is out there, updated frequently and available online at: